 The skill, knowledge, commitment and enthusiasm of our staff and volunteers make English Heritage a special place to work.
 The range of roles and expertise is immense and draws people from a wide range of sectors and backgrounds.

 As a registered charity, we are governed by a board of trustees who delegate day-to-day responsibility for the running of the organisation to a senior management team.
-Sir Tim Laurence is Chairman of the board of trustees and Kate Mavor is our Chief Executive.
+Gerard Lemos CMG is Chair of the board of trustees and Mark Stuart-Smith is our Interim Chief Executive.

 The collective role of the trustees is to provide strategic direction and constructive challenge to ensure English Heritage delivers its goals and objectives and is managed effectively.